mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 We want to strictly follow this as much as possible (even at the cost of slower feature development).

+### Background

+Schema changes are always made synchronously when Mattermost starts up.
+This means the application won't be ready to serve requests until all schema changes are applied.
+In most cases, the new application won't be able to work until those schema changes are in place.

+In a high availability environment, multiple instances will try to run migrations.
+To prevent this, a lock table is used in the migration system.
+Until migrations are completed, none of the instances will start.
+Once the lock is released by a node, another instance will obtain the lock, and check the migrations table.
+Since the previous node already applied the migrations, the remaining nodes won't re-apply the migrations.

+From Mattermost release v6.4, we have started using a schema-based migration system.
+We are now creating SQL statement files to run migrations.
+A developer must create migration files for each database driver.
+Since we want our migrations to be reversible, the developer must create one `up` script along with a `down` script.
+For instance, a single migration would have the following files:

+- `000066_upgrade_posts_v6.0.down.sql`
+- `000066_upgrade_posts_v6.0.up.sql`

+A file naming convention is used to determine the order in which the migrations should be applied that appends `up|down.sql` suffix to the migration name.
+We were using a database version before the new migration system which is why the versions exist in the migration file name in the example.
+Going forward, using version identifiers for future next migration files is not mandatory.
+A developer can add any information to the name if they think it's going to be helpful.

+We are using {{< newtabref href="https://github.com/go-morph/morph" title="morph" >}} for the migration engine.
+The tool has a library and also a CLI.
+Mattermost server imports the library to have programmatic access to morph functions.
+A developer can use the morph CLI tool to test whether their migrations are working properly.
+Please follow instructions in the morph documentation to use the morph CLI tool.

 ### Analysis

 A rough analysis of our past schema migrations shows the following (some very early migrations were skipped which would be considered as base Mattermost):